KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

 + `SC-core-tickers-animation` - defined in [factory/ticker.js](../source/factory/ticker.html)
 + `SC-core-workstore-hygeine` - defined in [helper/workstore.js](../source/helper/workstore.html)

 Note that by default, the animation loop is throttled to run at a maximum 60 frames-per-second.
-This rate can only be changed after initialization completes.
+This is because some devices, using modern displays that support it, can run at higher fps rates.
+Users can change this rate throttle in code after initialization completes.
+See [demo test Canvas-050](../demo/canvas-050.html) for an example of this functionality in action.

+Users can also stop and restart the animation loop after initialization completes by invoking the `scrawl.stopCoreAnimationLoop()` and `scrawl.startCoreAnimationLoop()` functions.
+See [demo test DOM-009](../demo/dom-009.html) for details.

 ## Core constants, flags and event listeners
 Two of the key drivers for SC is to make &lt;canvas> elements responsive to their environments, and offer high-level functionality for user interactions with those responsive elements.
 Much of the code that handles this functionality can be found in the [core/user-interaction.js](../source/core/user-interaction.html) file.